Zero-Downtime Laravel Deployment on Any Linux VPS Using GitHub Actions (Atomic Deployment)

 cat ~/.ssh/id_ed25519.pub

-GitHub → Repository → Settings → Deploy Keys → Add Deploy Keys
+Copy and add to: GitHub → Repository → Settings → Deploy Keys → Add Deploy Key

 • Allow write access: No